Skip to main content

 For most children near the AL2-AL1 boundary, the careless mistakes are the faster win.
 Eliminating five silly errors is more reliable than cracking one extra hard problem sum.

-If you want that structured run, our primary math tuition and PSLE preparation programme are built around the P5-P6 arc, and you can book a free trial lesson before deciding.
+If you want that structured run, our primary math tuition and PSLE preparation programme are built around the P5-P6 arc, and you can request a tutor before deciding.
 Results vary with starting grade and the practice a child actually does, but AL1 is within reach for far more children than the public anxiety around PSLE suggests.

 Free · No obligation